simonisHereHelp/apron/README.md

 ## 📋 Survey & Feedback

-Used to guide product direction and measure user onboarding success:
+Key questions used to understand customer readiness, perceptions, and feature requests:

 - **ChatGPT Awareness** — Have you used ChatGPT before?
-- **Perceived Value** — What would this help you accomplish?
+- **Perceived Value** — What would you expect MagicApron to help with?
-- **IoU (Intent to Use)** — Would you consider using MagicApron in future projects?
+- **IoU (Intent to Use)** — Would you consider using it in future DIY or Pro projects?
-- **Feature Wish List** — What features would make this tool more useful?
+- **Feature Wish List** — What else would make this app more useful to you?

 ---

-## 📊 Success Metrics for Store Management
+## 📊 Store AI Success Checklist

+- [ ] Do you know how MagicApron queries can help increase store sales?
-- [ ] Is your store equipped to host regular MagicApron workshops?
+- [ ] Can your store run MagicApron workshops on a regular basis?
-- [ ] Do you have a process to recruit or educate Pro customers about MagicApron?
+- [ ] Do you have a way to introduce or teach Pro customers about MagicApron?
-- [ ] Have you set up an in-store station or booth for live MagicApron experiences?
+- [ ] Is there a booth or station set up for customers to try MagicApron in-store?
-- [ ] Are team members trained to guide customers through Level 2 "DeepSeek" queries?
+- [ ] Are your team members able to guide customers through Level 2 "DeepSeek" queries?
 ---

 ## 🔗 Learn More & Join the Conversation